Commentary: Peter Lim’s romance with owning a football club appears in trouble

 TRANSFER DECISION-MAKING QUESTIONED

-But Lim’s decision-making at the club has ruffled feathers, giving the impression that business needs sometimes comes before football.
+But Lim’s decision-making at the club has ruffled feathers, giving the impression that business needs sometimes come before football.

 For instance, he recently helmed the transfer negotiations of Torres since he has close relations with Manchester City’s owner Mansour bin Zayed.